oqolarte/oblong/content/project/old-computer.md

 ## Web Browsers

-The overrated portals to the internet, any maybe rightly so.
+The overrated portals to the internet, and rightly so.
 Subject of many online debates.
-Good thing that there are that can still run on limited hardware.
+Good thing that there are some that can still run on limited hardware.

 ### Text-based
-Text-based browsers are enough to connect me to the internet.
+Text-based (or more accurately, command line) browsers are enough to connect me to the internet.
 They are less resource intensive, unlike the GUI ones, and that's expected.

 However, it's only natural for my human eyes to want to look at pictures from time to time,